 Date: March 1, 2011

-Fable III is the latest in the character morphing RPG from Lionhead Studios available on both the xBox 360 and PC.
-In the continuing story of the heroes of Albion, Fable III puts you in charge of the young prince or princess who, after witnessing their brothers cruelty, escapes the castle to gather allies and associates to take the throne from their tyrant brother and then to rule the land as the hero they have grown to be.
+Fable III is the latest in the character-morphing RPG from Lionhead Studios available on both the Xbox 360 and PC.
+In the continuing story of the heroes of Albion, Fable III puts you in charge of the young prince or princess who, after witnessing their brother’s cruelty, escapes the castle to gather allies and associates to take the throne from their tyrant brother and then to rule the land as the hero they have grown to be.

 The Fable III Plotline

 Fable III is set 50 years after the conclusion of Fable II.
 The Hero of Fable II is your mother (I’m not sure whether my Fable II saved game has been read and this has been changed accordingly or whether it is predetermined), who has since died and left your tyrannical brother in charge of Albion.

-After leaving the castle with your combat trainer, Sir Walter Beck, and your Butler, Jasper you travel the land of Albion looking for other people to join your rebellion.
+After leaving the castle with your combat trainer, Sir Walter Beck, and your Butler, Jasper, you travel the land of Albion looking for other people to join your rebellion.

-- Sabine and the Dwellers, a travelling village of nomadic people living in the mountains
+- Sabine and the Dwellers, a travelling village of nomadic people living in the mountains.

-- Major Swift and Ben Finn from the Royal Army who have been stationed in an old fort being attacked by Hollow men.
+- Major Swift and Ben Finn from the Royal Army, who have been stationed in an old fort being attacked by Hollow men.

-- Page, who commands the “Bowerstone Resistance”
+- Page, who commands the “Bowerstone Resistance”.

 - And Kalin, the leader of Aurora whose city has since been destroyed by ‘the darkness’.